ros-navigation/docs.nav2.org/docs/tutorials/general_tutorials/docs/navigation2_with_vector_objects.md

 Where the triangle polygon is specified by `{0.3, 0.5}, {-0.4, 1.2}, {-0.4, -0.2}` 3-point shape and the circle has `{1.5, 0.5}` coordinate of its center with `0.7` meter radius in the `map` frame.
 `closed` true-value for the polygon and `fill` for the circle mean that both shapes to be filled the with specified `value`.
-This value is equal to `100` which means “occupied” in OccupancyGrid format.
+This value is equal to `100` which means "occupied" in OccupancyGrid format.

 !!! note